Republican Mike Maroney, Who Slammed Democrat For ‘Low Level Of Moral Character,’ Arrested For Prostitution

 — TribLIVE.com (@TribLIVE) August 28, 2019

 Maroney was known for using his Twitter page to launch attacks against prominent Democrats.
-Last November, he took to Twitter to call out embattled Broward County, Florida, election supervisor Brenda Snipes calling her a disgrace to democracy and embarrassment to public service.
+Last November, he took to Twitter to call out embattled Broward County, Florida, election supervisor Brenda Snipes, calling her a disgrace to democracy and embarrassment to public service.

 “How can someone with that low level of moral character sleep at night?”
 Mike Maroney wrote.